As an Amazon Associate I earn from qualifying purchases.

 One of the first rules of selling anything is to know your buyer.
 This is far more important than knowing brands because you’ll be able to recognize all kinds of new things that you can make money on.

-Really knowing the type of person that shops of eBay comes mainly with experience.
+Really knowing the type of person that shops on eBay comes mainly with experience.
 As you have some awesome sales (and some duds) you’ll quickly learn how to get into the head of someone who is trying to save money (or find something rare) by shopping on eBay.

-Knowing the person you’re trying to sell to with influence the amount you can spend on things (sometimes it’s worth it to pay up), how to take pictures, whether or not you should include a thank you note, etc.
+Knowing the person you’re trying to sell to will influence the amount you can spend on things (sometimes it’s worth it to pay up), how to take pictures, whether or not you should include a thank you note, etc.

 2. Focus on quality over quantity

-When we first started selling on eBay we gave into the “list, list, list!” hype and flooded our store with merchandise that made $5-10 per sale.
+When we first started selling on eBay we gave in to the “list, list, list!” hype and flooded our store with merchandise that made $5-10 per sale.
 We finally hit the wall when we sat down, did some math, and figured we were only making $15 an hour or so.
 The main reason that this was a problem is that we only had 2-3 hours a day to work on eBay and we needed to net $100/day to stay afloat.
 Something had to change.

-To make the most of your time both listing and shipping, you must maximize the profit on each sale.
+To make the most of your time in both listing and shipping, you must maximize the profit on each sale.
 These days we are very selective about the things we source and list for two reasons:

 - You are more likely to get repeat customers if they know you sell quality items.
 Nobody wants to subscribe to a store that sells tons of low-quality items.
 The more consistent the types of items you sell are (and the better service you provide) the more of a following you can build.

-- Selling only high quality items gives us a much higher return on our time investment.
+- Selling only high-quality items gives us a much higher return on our time investment.
 When we were trying to do high volume sales, we found that 80% of our profits came from only 20% of our sales (the high dollar items).
 When we stopped sourcing the lower 80% of items, our profits went through the roof!
 We avoid having a “death-pile” and only buy items that we know for sure will turn a profit for us.

 3. Go the Extra Mile

-There was a time on eBay where is felt like free money was being given away.
+There was a time on eBay when it felt like free money was being given away.
 Sellers would take terrible pictures, just copy their title into the description, and sell things like crazy!
 When something sold, they could get away with stuffing it in any old bag or box and dropping it off at the post office.
 Thankfully, with seller standards and the feedback system, these days are long gone!
 While you might still make a quick buck with such low practices, you will get no repeat customers and likely lose your store

 The key to making real money on eBay is to be in it for the long haul.
 You need to treat your customers like gold.